I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The Famous Opening Kills

-The opening sequence is one of the most famous in the movie with high-schooler Casey Becker (played by Drew Barrymore) receives a phone call while she's home alone one night.
+The opening sequence is one of the most famous in the franchise and even in the genre.
+Here high-schooler Casey Becker (played by Drew Barrymore) receives a phone call while she's home alone one night.
 The call seems like an innocent wrong number at first, but the caller keeps calling back to talk, and when Casey starts to feel uncomfortable and decides she doesn't want to talk anymore, the caller becomes unhinged to say the least.

 It becomes clear that the caller is nearby, and things really escalate when Casey threatens to call the police, and the caller reveals her beaten boyfriend, Steve, tied up on her patio.
 In order to save his life, she must answer movie trivia based on the horror movies they had previously talked about while the call was still friendly.
 She passes the test round with flying colors but then chokes on the real question which leads to Steve being gutted in front of her.